oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **Standard Three-Tier Web Application VCN**: designed for traditional three-tier applications, up to four subnets are provisioned, one to host load balancers, one for application servers (middle-tiers) and one for database servers.
 Optionally, a subnet (either public or private) for jump hosts is available.
 The load balancer subnet can be made either public or private.
 The application servers' and database servers' are always created private.
 Route rules and network security rules are configured based on typical requirements of three-tier applications.

 - **Exadata Cloud Service (ExaCS) VCN**: designed for Oracle Exadata workloads, up to three private subnets are provisioned.
-One subnet for the Exadata client (the database itself) and optional subnets database backup and integration (for Golden Gate, and other integration solutions, for instance).
+One subnet for the Exadata client (the database itself) and optional subnets database backup and integration (for Oracle GoldenGate, and other integration solutions, for instance).
 Route rules and network security rules are configured based on Exadata Cloud Service requirements.

 - **Oracle Kubernetes Engine (OKE) VCN**: designed for Kubernetes-based workloads, up to six subnets are provisioned, according to OKE requirements: Services subnet (public or private), where service like load balancers are expected to be deployed; Workers, API, Management, Pods (available for Native Pod Networking CNI) and Database subnets.
 Route rules and network security rules are configured based on OKE requirements.